ashaya23/TriMe/README.md

  The name of the package, TrIMe is a playful anagram of TREe Multiple Imputation.
  The API of the library is consistent with the scikit-learn

+# Installation
+To use this code, you need to have Python >=3.6 installed along with the required dependencies.
+Follow these steps to install and set up the environment:

+Clone this repository: git clone https://github.com/ashaya23/TriMe Change to the project directory: cd redis-filemem-cache Run setup.py script : python setup.py install